vsugrob/verdaccio-plugin-delay-filter/README.md

 # verdaccio-plugin-delay-filter

-> plugin for filtering packages with security purposes
+> Plugin for filtering packages with security purposes

 ---